< Back to all projects

 the Project study

 For more than 60 years, Van Lare Hall has served as a central piece of ACC’s legacy.
-Considered a solid, functional building that has served as the focal point of higher education in Northeast Lower Michigan, the facility will experience a complete restoration of its exterior concrete block, as well as aesthetic improvements to its overall appearance.
-The project will include an updated front entrance and a new, 1,800sf lecture hall overlooking the river on the building’s east end.
-Likewise, the new community gathering and student collaboration spaces will be contained in a separate addition of approximately 2,000sf, which will occur on the south side of Van Lare Hall.
+Considered a solid, functional building that has served as the focal point of higher education in Northeast Lower Michigan, the facility experienced a complete restoration of its exterior concrete block, as well as aesthetic improvements to its overall appearance.
+The project also included an updated front entrance and a new, 1,800sf lecture hall overlooking the river on the building’s east end.
+Likewise, the new community gathering and student collaboration spaces addition of approximately 2,000sf, occurred on the south side of Van Lare Hall.